Customer success operations, colloquially known as CS Ops, is a new type of role we’re beginning to see crop up within customer success. 🌱

 With this in mind, how do we combat this lack of certainty?

-We asked a few of our community experts how they define Customer Success Operations.
+We asked a few of our experts how they define customer success operations:

-Firstly, that a customer success operations role activates the initiatives of the wider customer success team, allowing these goals to merge with an organization’s mission statement.
+Customer success operations activates the initiatives of the wider customer success team, allowing these goals to merge with an organization’s mission statement.

 Maybe you’re in the operations business already and are looking to branch out into customer success.
 Perhaps you’re looking to make your first CS Ops hire.
 Whatever the interest, if you’re new to this job function it’s worth us ironing out what exactly a Customer Success Operations Manager does; let’s get stuck in.